Site and Significance

 2016 World Monuments Watch

-This Edwardian time capsule is on the 2016 World Monuments Watch because it is at risk—Birmingham City Council plans to close the baths in 2017, due to cutbacks in government spending.
+This Edwardian time capsule was included on the 2016 World Monuments Watch to call attention to Birmingham City Council's plans to close the baths in 2017, due to cutbacks in government spending.
 Local advocates, led by the Friends of Moseley Road Baths, have mobilized since 2006 to keep the baths open and make the case for their social, historical, and architectural significance.
-A Watch Day in October 2016 attracted over 300 visitors of all ages who enjoyed a day filled with activities hosted by the Friends of Moseley Road, celebrating 109 years of Moseley Road Baths.
-Activities included stalls from local history and community groups, tours of the building taking visitors to parts of the building not normally open to the public, a poster competition and Edwardian games for children, musical performances, and an exhibition water polo match.
-Support from American Express and WMF will help with advocacy efforts to help ensure that the complex remains open for future generations to enjoy.
+World Monuments Fund (WMF) will help with advocacy efforts to ensure that the complex remains open for future generations to enjoy.